lbell/pretty-google-calendar/README.md

 Highlights:

-- Out of the box support for Calendar grid and agenda list view
+- Out of the box support for Calendar grid and agenda list view (and most other FullCalendar views)
 - Responsive design switches to list view on smaller screens
 - List view customizable to day, week, month, year or custom number of days